augelloantonio/travel-around-milestone/README.md

 Add a new city now!
 ```

-**3. Owner Permit as Delete a city, change user permit, delete a user
+**3. Testing the Owner Permit as Delete a city, change user permit, delete a user**
 1. Login with the following username and password:
 ```
 username: admin